tds455/DelayChecker/README.md

 All branch commits are built to a local test server using Jenkins and Docker.
 Merges to the main branch are automatically built and deployed to a GCP cloud run container.
+A Jenkinsfile and Dockerfile were used as part of the CI/CD process.
+As any continued development will be entirely contained within branches the Jenkinsfile has now been removed from the main branch.

 ##### Demonstration